mborgerson/wiki-export/wiki/MCPX.md

 Pin L21: PC Speaker
 -------------------

-The MCPX has PC Speaker pin which can be controlled using [the standard PC Speaker interface](https://wiki.osdev.org/PC_Speaker).
+The MCPX has a PC Speaker pin which can be controlled using [the standard PC Speaker interface](https://wiki.osdev.org/PC_Speaker).
 However, no actual speaker is connected to the pin, so while the signal exists, there will be no audible sound on a stock Xbox.

-A speaker can be soldered to this pin and to make the signal audible [3](https://www.youtube.com/watch?v=Te4MSskbBEE)[4](https://github.com/0DaveX/beep/)
+A speaker can be soldered to this pin in order to make the signal audible [3](https://www.youtube.com/watch?v=Te4MSskbBEE)[4](https://github.com/0DaveX/beep/)

 The original Microsoft code does not drive the PC Speaker at all, so